EthanHom/Visual-Novel-Game/README.md

 # Visual Novel Game

-CSE 111: Database Systems Project
-Ethan Hom and Cristian Parker
+By: Ethan Hom and Cristian Parker

 ## Project Overview

-Implements a backend and frontend using Python and SQLite3.
+CSE 111: Database Systems project.
+The game implements a backend and frontend using Python and SQLite3.

 ## To clone repository:
 `git clone https://github.com/EthanHom/Visual-Novel-Game.git`

 ## Commit and Push to Repository: